raziawong/p3-foliaging-express/README.md

 ![CI logo](https://codeinstitute.s3.amazonaws.com/fullstack/ci_logo_small.png)

-Welcome USER_NAME,

-This is the Code Institute student template for Gitpod.
-We have preinstalled all of the tools you need to get started.
-You can safely delete this README.md file, or change it for your own project.
-Please do read it at least once, though!
-It contains some important information about Gitpod and the extensions we use.
-The last update to this file was: **July 2, 2021**
+# Folaiging Express Server and Admin Panel

+This is an Express server and is the backend for Foligaing project
+- Access demo integration with frontend [here](https://foliaging.netlify.app/profile)
+- For more details, please visit the README at frontend repository [here](https://github.com/raziawong/p3-foliaging)

+## Template

+This git repository is created using [Code Institute](https://github.com/Code-Institute-Org/gitpod-full-template) student template for Gitpod.

+Following content explains the usage in Gitpod and is taken from the template:

 ## Gitpod Reminders